XIVDATA/public/README.md

 ## About the project

-Public Repository for the XIVDATA project!More information comming soon.
+Public Repository for the XIVDATA project!
+We want to bring a database for the game Final Fantasy XIV, that is good or better then XIVDB was!

 ## Contributing